zurutech/dicey/README.md

 - *base64*: a clone of the classic UNIX `base64` utility.
 It can encode and decode base64 payloads.

+- *inspect*: uses Dicey introspection to inspect objects on a server.
+Run it as `inspect SOCKET PATH`.

 ## Licence

 Dicey is licenced under the terms of the Apache License 2.0.
 See `LICENSE` for more info.